 - R1.
-The Generator Operator shall operate each generator connected to the interconnected transmission system in the automatic voltage control mode (automatic voltage regulator in service and controlling voltage) unless the Generator Operator has notified the Transmission Operator of one of the following: [Violation Risk Factor: Medium] [Time Horizon: Real-time Operations] - That the unit is being operated in start-up1 or shutdown2 mode pursuant to a procedure previously provided to the Transmission Operator; or. - That the unit is not being operated in the automatic voltage control mode for a reason other than start-up or shutdown. - R2.
-Unless exempted by the Transmission Operator, each Generator Operator shall maintain the generator voltage or Reactive Power output (within applicable Facility Ratings3) as directed by the Transmission Operator.
+The Generator Operator shall operate each generator connected to the interconnected transmission system in the automatic voltage control mode (automatic voltage regulator in service and controlling voltage) unless the Generator Operator has notified the Transmission Operator of one of the following: [Violation Risk Factor: Medium] [Time Horizon: Real-time Operations] - That the generator is being operated in start-up or shutdown mode pursuant to a Realtime communication, or a procedure that was previously provided to the Transmission Operator; or - That the generator is not being operated in the automatic voltage control mode for a reason other than start-up or shutdown. - R2.
+Unless exempted by the Transmission Operator, each Generator Operator shall maintain the generator voltage or Reactive Power schedule (within applicable Facility Ratings) as directed by the Transmission Operator.
 [Violation Risk Factor: Medium] [Time Horizon: Real-time Operations] - R2.1.
-When a generator's automatic voltage regulator is out of service, the Generator Operator shall use an alternative method to control the generator voltage and reactive output to meet the voltage or Reactive Power schedule directed by the Transmission Operator. - R2.2.
-When directed to modify voltage, the Generator Operator shall comply or provide an explanation of why the schedule cannot be met.
+When a generator's automatic voltage regulator is out of service, the Generator Operator shall use an alternative method to control the generator voltage and reactive

-1 Start-up is deemed to have ended when the unit is ramped up to its minimum load and the unit is preparing for continuous operation.
+&lt;sup>1 Start-up is deemed to have ended when the generator is ramped up to its minimum continuously sustainable load and the generator is prepared for continuous operation.

-2 Shutdown is deemed to begin when the unit is ramped down to its minimum load and the unit is preparing to go offline.
+&lt;sup>2 Shutdown is deemed to begin when the generator is ramped down to its minimum continuously sustainable load and the generator is prepared to go offline.